RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/networking/networking-labs/networking-lab-1.md

 ## Steps Taken
 1. Logged into the AWS Management Console
-2. Observed the networking information of both Instances under Networking tab
+2. Observed the networking information of both Instance A an Instance B under Networking tab
 3. SSH’d into the instances

 ## Challenges